cspark777/geointeligence/readme.md

 - templates(for storing HTML pages)
 - media(for saving uploaded images)
 - static(for keeping static contact like img, csss and js)
-- assests(created by django to store static content to enhance process)
-- csvDB_files- it contains 2 files in csv format

 ### Database used-
 postgres(with UI pgadmin)